smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

    Copy this value.
 You will use it later.

-   > **Note**: if you have a blank result check that the command you issued refers to the right resource.
+   > **Note**: If you have a blank result check that the command you issued refers to the right resource.

 2. Clone your fabmedical repository (replace URL with URL of your repository):